kubeshop/monokle/README.md

 Welcome to Monokle - your friendly desktop UI for managing k8s manifests!

+[Hello Monokle Video]

 ## Getting Started

-Either download an installer from [releases](https://github.com/kubeshop/monokle/releases) or clone/build as described below!
+Either download an (as of yet unsigned) installer from [releases](https://github.com/kubeshop/monokle/releases) or clone/build as described below!

-Check out the [monokle.io website](https://monokle.io) for introductory material and videos.
+- Check out the [monokle.io website](https://monokle.io) for introductory material and videos.

-Read the [introductory blog-post](https://medium.com/@kubeshop/introducing-monokle) to get a quick intro and overview
+- Read the [introductory blog-post](https://medium.com/@kubeshop/introducing-monokle) to get a quick intro and overview

-[Hello Monokle Video]
+- Ask question, report bugs, suggest features, join our discussions [here on GitHub](https://github.com/kubeshop/monokle/discussions)

 ## Building